Sodium bicarbonate: Mining

-Naturally occurring deposits of nahcolite (NaHCO_{3}) are found in the Eocene-age (55.8–33.9 Mya) Green River Formation, Piceance Basin in Colorado.
-Nahcolite was deposited as beds during periods of high evaporation in the basin.
-It is commercially mined using common underground mining techniques such as bore, drum, and longwall mining in a fashion very similar to coal mining.

-It is also produced by solution mining, pumping heated water through nahcolite beds and crystallizing the dissolved nahcolite through a cooling crystallization process.
+Nahcolite is also produced by solution mining, pumping heated water through nahcolite beds and crystallizing the dissolved nahcolite through a cooling crystallization process.

 Since nahcolite is sometimes found in shale, it can be produced as a co-product of shale oil extraction, where it is recovered by solution mining.

 In popular culture

 Sodium bicarbonate, as "bicarbonate of soda", was a frequent source of punch lines for Groucho Marx in Marx Brothers movies.
 In Duck Soup, Marx plays the leader of a nation at war.
 In one scene, he receives a message from the battlefield that his general is reporting a gas attack, and Groucho tells his aide: "Tell him to take a teaspoonful of bicarbonate of soda and a half a glass of water."
 In A Night at the Opera, Groucho's character addresses the opening night crowd at an opera by saying of the lead tenor: "Signor Lassparri comes from a very famous family.
 His mother was a well-known bass singer.
 His father was the first man to stuff spaghetti with bicarbonate of soda, thus causing and curing indigestion at the same time."

 In the Joseph L. Mankewicz classic All About Eve, the Max Fabian character (Gregory Ratoff) has an extended scene with Margo Channing (Bette Davis) in which, suffering from heartburn, he requests and then drinks bicarbonate of soda, eliciting a prominent burp.
 Channing promises to always keep a box of bicarb with Max's name on it.